Mandy (1952 film)

-Mandy is a 1952 British black and white film about a family's struggle to give their deaf daughter a better life.
+Mandy is a 1952 British drama film about a family's struggle to give their deaf daughter a better life.
 It was directed by Alexander Mackendrick and is based on the novel The Day Is Ours by Hilda Lewis.
 It stars Phyllis Calvert, Jack Hawkins and Terence Morgan, and features the first film appearance by Jane Asher.
 In the US the film was released as The Story of Mandy, and later was sold to television as Crash of Silence.

-A high proportion of the film looks at educational methods for the deaf in the 1950s and is very instructional in this context.
-It also sees the world from the deaf child's eyes.
+A high proportion of the film looks at educational methods for deaf people in the 1950s and focuses on oralism, a now controversial approach which relies on teaching the child to speak and lipread and discourages sign language.

 Plot

 Christine Garland has a young deaf daughter, Mandy.
 Her husband Harry is away from home.

 As they realise their daughter's situation, the parents enrol Mandy in special education classes to try to get her to speak.
 They quarrel in the process and their marriage comes under strain.
 There are also hints of a possible affair between Christine and Dick Searle, the headmaster of the school for the deaf where Mandy is enrolled.

 Mandy's first speech is achieved by using a balloon.
 She is able to feel the vibrations of sound onto the balloon and know she had made a sound.

 Harry Garland returns to Christine and Mandy and wants Mandy taken out of the school and sent to a private school.
 Christine strongly resists.

 Searle perseveres and eventually, the training succeeds to the point where Mandy says "Mama".
 Searle's boss Ackland is unhappy about the relationship between Searle and Christine and word of this reaches Searle.
 Word also reaches Harry Garland who is staying with his parents in a large London townhouse.
 Harry goes to speak to Ackland.
 Then he confronts Christine.

 He takes Mandy out of the school and takes her to his parents' house.
 Mandy is sad.
 The back garden looks onto a bomb-site where children are playing.
 The children ask her to play and ask her name.
 With her parents behind she says "Mandy" for the first time.